Hamantash: Etymology and symbolism

 In Yiddish, the word homentash is singular, while homentashn is the plural form.
 However, hamantashen is the more common word form among English speakers, even when referring to a single pastry (for example, "I ate a poppy seed hamantashen").

 Hamantash is also spelled hamentasch, homentash, homentasch, homentaschan, or even (h)umentash.
 The name hamantash is commonly viewed as a reference to Haman, the villain of Purim, as described in the Book of Esther.
 The pastries are supposed to symbolize the defeated enemy of the Jewish people.
 The word tash means "pouch" or "pocket" in Yiddish, and thus may refer to Haman's pockets, symbolizing the money that Haman offered to Ahasuerus in exchange for permission to destroy the Jews.
 In Hebrew, tash means "weaken", and the hamantash may celebrate the weakening of Haman and the hope that God will weaken all of the enemies of the Jews.

 Another possible source of the name is a folk etymology: the Yiddish word מאָן־טאַשן (montashn) for a traditional delicacy, literally meaning "poppyseed pouch", was transformed to hamantashen, likely by association with Haman or inclusion of the Hebrew article ha- (ה).
 In Israel, hamantashen are called oznei Haman (אוזני המן), Hebrew for "Haman's ears" in reference to their defeated enemy's ears, although "Haman's ears" also refers to a Sephardic Purim pastry that is twisted or rolled and fried.

 The reason for the three-sided shape is uncertain.
 There is a 20th-century legend that Haman wore a three-cornered hat.
 Alternatively, the Midrash says that when Haman recognized the merit of the Three Patriarchs, his strength immediately weakened.
-Naked Archaeologist documentarian Simcha Jacobovici has shown the resemblance of hamantashen to dice from the ancient Babylonian Royal Game of Ur, thus suggesting that the pastries are meant to symbolize the pyramidal shape of the dice cast by Haman in determining the day of destruction for the Jews.

 A simpler explanation is that the shape derives from traditional Jewish baking techniques in Central Europe for folding dough so as to form a pouch around a filling, also common for making dumplings.
 It has also been suggested that the shape is representative of female reproductive organs, and that the poppy-seed filling is a fertility symbol.